digicademy/hydra-scraper/README.md

 ## Installation

-To use this script, make sure your Python environment has the packages listed in `requirements.txt`.
-Then clone this repository (e.g.
+There are two options to run this script: as a regular Python command-line tool or in an OCI container (Podman/Docker).
+For the regular install, clone this repository (e.g. `git clone https://github.com/digicademy/hydra-scraper.git` or the SSH equivalent).
+Then open a terminal in the resulting folder and run `pip install -r requirements.txt` to install the dependencies.
+To use the script, use the commands listed under "Examples" below.

-`git clone https://github.com/digicademy/hydra-scraper.git` or the SSH equivalent).
-Open a terminal in the resulting folder to run the script as described in the "Examples" section below.
+To run the container instead, clone this repo and open a terminal in the resulting folder.
+In the command examples below, replace `python go.py` with `podman compose run hydra-scraper`.

 ## Usage